informatica-unica/lip/imp/blocks/README.md

 ```
 dune test --watch
 ```
-It will update automatically as soon as you make changes in the file under lib, allowing a continuous and interactive workflow.
+This will compile and run the tests in real time, refreshing the output as soon as you as soon as you make changes to any file of the project, speeding up your workflow.
 When you see `Success, waiting for filesystem changes...`, that means your code passes the tests!